ontodev/robot/docs/query.md

 The names of the graphs correspond to the ontology IRIs of the imports.
 If the import does not have an ontology IRI, one will be automatically generated.
 Running `query` with the `-vv` flag will print the names of all graphs as they are added.

+## Update

+The `query` command also supports [SPARQL Update](https://www.w3.org/TR/sparql11-update/) to insert and delete triples.

+    robot query --input nucleus.owl \
+      --update update.ru \
+      --output results/nucleus_update.owl

+When using SPARQL update, you can either provide an `--output` for the updated ontology, or [chain](/chaining) it into another command.

 ---

 ## Error Messages